gbone001/HLL_Map_Switcher/README.md

    - Select permissions: `Send Messages`, `Use Slash Commands`, `Embed Links`
    - Copy the generated URL and open it to invite the bot to your server

-### CRCON API Setup
+### RCON v2 Setup

-1. **Get your CRCON details:**
+1. **Collect your RCON credentials:**
-   - CRCON URL (e.g., `http://your-server.com:8010`)
-   - API Token (found in your CRCON settings)
+   - RCON host or IP address (as configured on the game server)
+   - RCON port (default `7779` for HLL)
-   - RCON host, port, and password
+   - RCON password (set in your server configuration)
+   - Optional server display names for Discord

+2. **Verify RCON v2 access:**
+   - Ensure your server build exposes the RCON v2 protocol
+   - Confirm the RCON port is reachable from the machine running the bot

-2. **Find Discord IDs:**
+3. **Find Discord IDs:**
    - Enable Developer Mode in Discord (User Settings > Advanced)
-   - Right-click your server → Copy Server ID
+   - Right-click your server -> Copy Server ID
-   - Right-click your channel → Copy Channel ID
+   - Right-click your channel -> Copy Channel ID

 ## Installation